Logo Futurismo

 Bruno Azera | The road to Ribeira Quente and Praia do Fogo

-There are some buses to Ribeira Quente by the company Varela, but we recommend going there by car as there are few buses and the schedule can change.
-From Ponta Delgada, it is about 50 kilometers away, for 1 hour of driving.
+There are buses to Ribeira Quente operated by the company Varela.
+Still, we recommend traveling there by car, as the bus service is limited and the schedule is subject to change.
+From Ponta Delgada, it is approximately 50 kilometers away, a 1-hour drive.
 The best option is to go via the north coast and then through Furnas.

-Praia do Fogo is located about 7 kilometers away from the town of Furnas, southwards, using the road EN2-2A.
+Praia do Fogo is located approximately 7 kilometers from the town of Furnas, heading south along the EN2-2A road.
 You will need to cross the whole village before arriving at the beach.
 Park in the parking lot right next to the beach and walk for less than a minute to get your feet on the sand.

 What to Bring